Ru-1234/Ru-1234/README.md

 ## About Me
 - Hello!
 I'm Romaisa, a passionate and dedicated BS Artificial Intelligence student at FAST.
-Currently in my second semester, I have a strong interest in programming and problem-solving.
+Currently in my fourth semester, I have a strong interest in programming and problem-solving.

 ## Skills
 - Programming Languages: C++, Python